akknight/PredictGestationalAge/README.md

 This repository is a supplement to:

-<i>An epigenetic clock for gestational age at birth based on blood methylation data </i>, in press at Genome Biology.
+<i> <strong> An epigenetic clock for gestational age at birth based on blood methylation data</i></strong>, in press at Genome Biology.
 Link coming soon!